-By Rev. Ellen Debenport, Vice-president, Communications, Unity World Headquarters
+By Rev. Ellen Debenport, Vice-president, Content & Media Strategy, Unity World Headquarters

 People new to Unity often confuse it with the Unitarian church.
 Here's a crash course on the differences: